Exploring the Pigeons Nesting Habits

 Do Pigeons Reuse the Same Nest?

-It's more accurate to say that the same pigeon nest site is used as the second and subsequent nests may be built on top of the previous nest.
+It's more accurate to say that the same pigeon nest site is used rather than the nest itself.
+Second and subsequent nests may be built on top of the first nest.

 Older nests have been measured to be as much as 7 inches high and 19 inches wide.